Before you make a splash, get a pool inspection to identify any potential issues

 If you’re concerned about your pool’s condition

-Check the equipment to make sure everything is secure and properly working.
+For homeowners with an existing pool, look for cracks or surface damage and check the equipment like the lighting, liner, and heater to make sure everything is secure and properly working.

 What’s covered in a pool inspection can vary depending on the local safety regulations where you live.
-Here’s what the average pool inspector will check for during an inspection.
+Here’s what the average pool inspector will check for during an inspection:

 Pool size